 Grab the attention of your target audience.

-The opening slides should fulfil the purpose of attracting attention to your presentation.
+The opening slides should fulfill the purpose of attracting attention to your presentation.
 These slides should set the standard for the remaining deck.
 There should be enough suspense to get the audience interested.

 For example, if you are launching a new product, you would have a video or a visual of the product in the first few slides of the presentation and a short brief about the product features and the issues that the product resolves.

 Once you have the attention of your audience, you will want to increase their interest.

 The slides that will be presented to capture your audience’s interest should have in-depth detail about the project or the product/service.